Guru Granth Sahib

 The Guru Granth Sahib was composed predominantly by six Sikh gurus: Guru Nanak, Guru Angad, Guru Amar Das, Guru Ram Das, Guru Arjan and Guru Tegh Bahadur.
 It also contains the traditions and teachings of fourteen Hindu Bhakti movement sants (saints), such as Ramananda, Kabir and Namdev among others, and one Muslim Sufi saint: Sheikh Farid.

-The vision in the Guru Granth Sahib is of a society based on divine freedom, mercy, love and justice without oppression of any kind.
+The vision in the Guru Granth Sahib is of a society based on divine freedom, mercy, love, belief in one god and justice without oppression of any kind.
 While the Granth acknowledges and respects the scriptures of Hinduism and Islam, it does not imply a moral reconciliation with either of these religions.
 It is installed in a Sikh gurdwara (temple).
 A Sikh typically prostrates before it on entering such a temple.
 The Granth is revered as eternal gurbānī and the spiritual authority in Sikhism.

 History

 Guru Nanak composed hymns, which were sung by his followers in rāga set to music.
 His successor, Guru Angad, opened centers and distributed these hymns.
 The community would sing the hymns and his agents collected donations.
 This tradition was continued by the third and fourth gurus as well.
 The fifth guru, Guru Arjan, discovered that Prithi Chand – his eldest brother and a competing claimant to the Sikh guruship – had a copy of an earlier pothi (palm-leaf manuscript) with hymns and was distributing hymns of the earlier gurus along with his own of hymns.
 Guru Arjan considered these as spurious and became concerned about establishing an authentic anthology of approved hymns.